 We are can offer advice to our customers on which slitting knives or techniques will best suit their applications.
 There are a number of techniques to slit the variety of materials being converted throughout the industry.
 Razor, shear, score and crush cutting are your basic methods of slitting.
 Each method has its pros and cons and the weight of those will determine which method is best suited to the material and the type of cut needed.

-One method commonly used for heavier duty cutting is shear slitting utilizing slitting knives.
+One method commonly used for heavy duty cutting is shear slitting utilizing slitting knives.
 This can be visualized as using scissors.
 The material passes between the male and female blades, shearing the material.
-The male knife is characterized typically as a thinner, dished slitter , while the female knife can be characterized as a thicker, flat blade.
-This type of slitting knife is commonly used with paper, film and foil converting.
-Shear slitters usually yield more accurate cuts for materials that need to hold a tight edge tolerance.
-This is one of the faster methods of slitting but is usually found to be on the more costly side.
+The male knife is characterized typically as a thinner, dished slitter, while the female knife can be characterized as a thicker, flat blade.
+This type of slitting is commonly used with paper, film, and foil converting.
+Shear slitters yield more accurate cuts for materials that need to hold a tight edge tolerance.
+This is one of the faster methods of slitting but is found to be on the more costly side.

-Crush cutters or score slitters are also used in another commonly used method In most cases, the crush cutting knife or score slitter used in this process will have a radius on the edge instead of being completely sharp.
+Crush cutters or score slitters are used in another common slitting method.
+In most cases, the crush cutting knife or score slitter used in this process will have a radius on the edge instead of being completely sharp.
 Typically, if the blade does not have a radius, the material being cut will roll over and curl.
 While this method is on the lower end of the cost spectrum, the cut quality is less than that of the shear slitting method and tends to run slower as well.